seanredmond/heniautos/guide/calendar-equations.md

 We will use the star symbol ✸ to mark anything that comes from an astronomical calculation and therefore has a margin of error as long as we are not certain how the beginnings of months were observed or calculated.
 Using `-r 0` or `-r 1` as the "visibility rule" will shift the date to Aug 8 or 9 respectively.

-## `calendar-equations`
+## `calendar-equation`

 ### IG II³ 1,338 Again

 Along with the `heniautos` command, Heniautos, installs a second command, `calendar-equation` for working with these equations.

-    > calendar_equation.py -y 333 -e Met 9 I 39
+    > calendar_equation -y 333 -e Met 9 I 39
     Met  9 ( 2-) =    I 39 =  DOY  39 (I) [F, ∅]

 `calendar-equation` take a year (`-y`) and an equation (`-e`) in the format "month-abbreviation day prytany-number day."
 The prytany number needs to be a Roman numeral but it does not matter if it or the month abbreviation is capitalized.
+The year is only used to determine the number of prytanies, and you can give this number directly with the `-p` option instead of the year.

+    > calendar_equation -p 10 -e Met 9 I 39
+    Met  9 ( 2-) =    I 39 =  DOY  39 (I) [F, ∅]

+10 is default for the number of prytanies, so this equation could simply be queried with:

+    > calendar_equation -e Met 9 I 39
+    Met  9 ( 2-) =    I 39 =  DOY  39 (I) [F, ∅].

+All three are equivalent.

 The output is rather terse, but you can see that it contains the basic calendar equation.
 The `( 2-)` after `Met  9` means that Metageitniṓn is the second month (`2`) and is _not_ preceded by an intercalation (`-`).
 If it were preceded by an intercalation, this would be `( 3+)`.
 The `(I)` after `DOY  39` indicates that this solution requires an intercalary year; `(O)` would mean it was an ordinary year. `[F, ∅]` indicates the count of festival months and prytanies that must precede this solution--one full month `F`, and no prytanies, `∅` (that is, "null") since this is the first prytany.
 Hopefully this will become clear with more examples.
 This solution from `calendar-equation` contains all the facts that we worked out ourselves for this simple equation, and the fact that it only output a single solution indicates that it is the _only_ solution for this equation.